Humane Society of Utah Employment

 Each job posting lists the hiring manager’s email address to receive the resume.

-If needed, resumes can be dropped off at our Adoption Center or Clinic at 4242 South 300 West, Murray, Utah 84107, or our clinic in St. George.
+If needed, resumes and applications can be dropped off at our Adoption Center or Clinic at 4242 South 300 West, Murray, Utah 84107, or our clinic in St. George.

 Most jobs are located in Murray, Utah, and are full-time.
 Part-time jobs or positions in St. George, Utah will be labeled accordingly.